Khalifa Mohammad Asadullah

 Khalifa Mohammad Asadullah (6 August 1890 - 23 November 1949) was a pioneer of the library movement in the Indian subcontinent before 1947.
 He was also the first prominent librarian to opt for Pakistan at the time of independence in 1947.

 Early life

 He was born on 6 August 1890 in Lahore, British India (now Pakistan) to Maulvi Mohammd Ziaullah and Alam Jan of Simla.
 He received his basic education in Lahore and graduated from Forman Christian College, Lahore in 1913.

 Marriage and family

 In 1908, he married Hameeda Begum in Lahore and fathered 14 children.
-His sons included Khalifa Mohd Iftikharullah TQA, Khalifa Mohd Naseemullah, Khalifa Mohd Hameedullah, Khalifa Mohd Ihsanullah, Khalifa Mohd Zafarullah (Commander Pak Navy), Khalifa Mohd Aminullah.
-His sons-in-law included AVM Saeedullah Khan and Pakistani diplomat, Enver Murad; his daughters-in-law included Zaib-un-Nissa Hamidullah and his great granddaughters include the Pakistani novelist, Uzma Aslam Khan.
+His sons included Khalifa Mohd Iftikharullah TQA, Khalifa Mohd Naseemullah, Khalifa Mohd Hamidullah, Khalifa Mohd Ihsanullah, Khalifa Mohd Zafarullah (Commander Pak Navy), Khalifa Mohd Aminullah.
+His sons-in-law included AVM Saeedullah Khan and Pakistani diplomat, Enver Murad; his daughters-in-law included pioneering journalist Zaib-un-Nissa Hamidullah; and his great granddaughters include the Pakistani novelist, Uzma Aslam Khan.